 The report documented the detention of hundreds of these foreign workers in detention facilities that are not eligible to receive so many of them without regard to the special circumstances of some workers such as the elderly, children and the sick.

-Based on testimonies collected by the Euro-Med, dozens of detained workers were denied medical care, and the management of these centers separated families from each other, including separating children from their mothers.
+Based on testimonies collected by the Euro-Med Monitor, dozens of detained workers were denied medical care, and the management of these centers separated families from each other, including separating children from their mothers.

 Saudi Arabia has three basic regulations and laws that organize foreign labor within the Kingdom which is the Saudi Labor Law, the Residence Law, the Border Security Law, and some royal decrees and orders that set out the mechanisms for bringing foreign workers, how they reside, and the rights and duties they have.